Nestorferrando/TweenJS/README.md

 Hi!
-I'm Néstor and this is a fork of TweenJS that solve some perfomance issues with tweenJS and EaselJS movieclip playing, see commits for details
+I'm Néstor and this is a fork of TweenJS that solves some perfomance issues with EaselJS movieclip playing, see commits for details

 for any question, feel free to ask me :-D